 The current plans could still change and prosecutors could shift the planned grand jury session.

-Along West Florissant Avenue, the ground zero of violent protests, businesses put back the plywood boards they had taken down from their windows and doors.
+On Tuesday, Missouri Gov. Jay Nixon declared a state of emergency.
+And, along Ferguson's West Florissant Avenue -- ground zero for violent protests -- businesses put back the plywood boards they had taken down from their windows and doors.

 St. Louis Police Chief Sam Dotson said his officers are ready for whatever happens.